Childbirth Injury Attorneys

 Proving malpractice can be complicated, especially for childbirth injuries, which is why speaking with an attorney who specializes in childbirth injuries is critical.
 They will be able to determine through medical records, expert witnesses and interviews whether the generally accepted standard of care was breached.

 If it’s determined malpractice did occur, you will be able to file a claim for damages, which can include:

 - Medical treatment, including prescriptions, surgeries, hospital stays, therapy and more

 In Florida, parents or a child’s guardian have either two years from the date of the injury or two years after they should have discovered the injury (… or no more than 4 years after an injury occurred).
 Many childbirth injuries don’t present themselves for months or even years after birth.

-Childbirth injury attorneys at Warner, Sechrest & Butts passionately fight for the rights of injured infants and their parents.
+Childbirth injury attorneys at Warner, Sechrest & Butts, P.A. passionately fight for the rights of injured infants and their parents.

 We understand this is a difficult time for you emotionally, physically and financially, which is why attorneys Marc Warner and Michael Sechrest and their team of exceptional paralegals will evaluate all the details of your case to try and determine what happened.